Canopic chest: Style and materials

 The style and materials were different at different times, though always reflected the Egyptian ideal of perfectly measured and precise beauty.

 Ptolemaic period

-The tall wooden shrine-like chests had bright painting on their sides and a falcon crouching on top.
+The tall wooden shrine-like chests had bright paintings on their sides and a falcon crouching on top.
 Craftsmen coated the wood with gesso to prepare it for the pigment they later painted it with.
-All the decoration tells us something about ancient Egyptian religion.
-The falcon on top represents Sokar, a funerary god and picture on the sides show the chest’s owner worshipping Osiris, god of the afterlife; Ra-Horakhty, a combination of the gods Horus and Ra; four sons of Horus, each of whom guards one of the viscera traditional removed during mummification; the dyed pillar, which represents Osiris, and the tyet, which represents Isis.
+The decorations are derived from ancient Egyptian religion.
+The falcon on top represents Sokar, a funerary god.
+The sides depict the chest’s owner worshipping Osiris, god of the afterlife; Ra-Horakhty, a combination of the gods Horus and Ra; four sons of Horus, each of whom guards one of the viscera traditionally removed during mummification; the dyed pillar, which represents Osiris, and the tyet, which represents Isis.
 The painting is not as perfectly measured and precise as earlier Egyptian art, because Egyptian civilization was decaying when it was made.